pbinkley/rcb-manual/sections/06-blueprinting-photostating-and-allied-techniques.md

 The contrast in this process can be improved considerably if the original negative is made by printing in yellow light rather than white light.
-For this purpose the Wratten Series OO safelight or the
+For this purpose the Wratten Series 00 safelight or the
 Wratten No. 12 filter is quite satisfactory, and the printing paper must be orthochromatic such as Kodalith Ortho or Insurance Bromide.
-A suitable printing lamp can be made by using a regular pyramid safelight containing the Series OO glass, and costing
+A suitable printing lamp can be made by using a regular pyramid safelight containing the Series 00 glass, and costing $3.00.
-$3.00.

 The cost of copying pages) by this method as compared with copying pages